SusanRebner/rapid_data_exploration/README.md

 ### Rapid Data Exploration With Pandas presented by GTK Cyber

-GTK Cyber [www.gtkcyber.com](https://www.gtkcyber.com) was founded to bridge the gap between Data Science and Cyber Security and not only provide high standard hands-on trainings, but introduce students to the most cutting-edge technologies and advancements in artificial intelligence, all with a focus on direct applicability to cyber security.
+GTK Cyber [www.gtkcyber.com](https://www.gtkcyber.com) was founded to bridge the gap between data science and cybersecurity and not only provide high standard hands-on trainings, but introduce students to the most cutting-edge technologies and advancements in artificial intelligence, all with a focus on direct applicability to cybersecurity.

 ### GRIFFON Data Science Virtual Machine

 In order to have the best student experience, we strongly encourage you to download the Griffon VM here: https://github.com/gtkcyber/griffon-vm.
-Griffon is a environment for data science.
+Griffon is an environment for data science.
 Griffon is based on Ubuntu MATE and includes numerous data science tools, all installed and configured for immediate use.

 <img src="img/griffon-v1.png" width="300">